houseos/SCP/README.md

 ## 3. Discovery of devices

-The Android app is capable of discovering devices in a configurable home-network.
+The Android app is capable of discovering devices in a configurable network range.

-To do this the app  connects to the secure-control-discover-hello ressource of each IP addresses of the configured private IP address range.
+To do this the app  connects to the secure-control-discover-hello ressource of each IP addresses of the configured IP address range.

 The app stores the IP addresses of all devices which respond with a HTTP response 200 OK with information in the body.